downingkeys/downingkeys/README.md

 - Ruby
 - Ruby on Rails

+At the start of 2023) I spent some time getting familiar with:

+-Elixir/Phoenix

-Since then, I’ve been learning Elixir and Phoenix through a combination of books, Udemy courses, and a course from The Pragmatic Studio.
-This has mostly been self-study, but I’ve had help from many friends in the software business.
+through a series of books, Udemy courses, and a course from The Pragmatic Studio.

+Now I'm focused on:

+-React

 ## Next Up

-I’m looking forward to beginning the real learning as I transition from self-study to entry level employment.
+As an insatiably curios person and lifelong learner, I look forward to continuing this process as I go from self-study to entry level employment.
+Having caught the dev-bug, I'm eager to learn from people who have experience and to start contributing code.

 You can email me at: downingkeys@gmail.com